tanmancan/label-it/readme.md

     # then this label will be added to the pull request.
   - label: my-label-name

-    # Rules type that compares the pull request head branch.
+    # Rule type that compares the pull request head branch.
     # Each rule type may have four checks: exact, no-exact, match, no-match.
     head-rule: